sdylewski/Stealthchanger/docs/Shuttle.md

 Big thank you to `unguided-wanderer` on Discord for this technique.

+#### More Aggressive Heat Treating (Pins Still Not Smooth)
+If the standard heat treating method above doesn't resolve binding or if your tool still slowly drags itself into place when putting it on the shuttle, you can use a more aggressive approach to mold the pin housing:

+Pin alignment is crucial for smooth operation.
+It's possible that the plastic prevents the pin from aligning perfectly with the shuttle, but you can mold the pin housing of the backplate by heating up the pin:
+1. Heat up the pin with a soldering iron
+2. When it's hot push it into the backplate with pliers (don't burn yourself!)
+3. While still hot put the backplate or tool onto the shuttle and make sure it seats fully.
+4. Wait 5-10min to let it cool down and settle.
+5. Tighten the pin with a screw or epoxy it in place.

+It should now mate much smoother, [celebrate!](https://youtube.com/watch?v=4TYv2PhG89A)

+Big thank you to `@WHYYTE` on Discord for this technique.

 ### Cleaning out bushings
 Sometimes the bushings aren't debured or do not slide well when you recieve them.